Vyral/mark-ramey/_posts/2018-09-19-what-do-the-most-recent-market-numbers-mean-for-your-goals.md

 {% include youtube.html %}

-Our third-quarter market update for 2018 is here, so let’s examine how recent real estate developments may impact your goals.
+<p style="text-align: center;"><em>Our third-quarter market update for 2018 is here, so let’s examine how recent real estate developments may impact your goals.</em></p>

 Our third-quarter market review for 2018 holds good news for homeowners.